How to Keep your Business Safe Online

 • Enforce consequences.
 What happens when the policy isn’t followed?
 Be ready to back your words up.

 • Use it.
 Don’t mistreat it.
-What’s the appropriate utilization of a company-issued pc?
+What’s the appropriate utilisation of a company-issued pc?
 Including the use of the internet.

 • Teach about email.
 Include external and internal communications and what should and shouldn’t be opened or forwarded.